 But it’s also important to know that a puppy experiences it’s first ‘fear period’ somewhere between 8 and 12 weeks of age.
 Your pup may show fear or apprehension about people, places, or things that they were previously unafraid of.
 It’s important to continue with socialization in a positive, upbeat way and not to ‘coddle’ or spoil your puppy during this period.
 But, also be carful no to expose them to situations or experiences that are unduly nerve-wracking for them.

 During this stage of puppy development, your puppy will show increasing independence and may even occasionally ignore/challenge you.
 It’s kind of like the ‘terrible twos’ in humans, this is jus the canine equivalent!

 They’ll also be teething at this time, and their sore gums will lead them to bite and chew on anything and everything.

 This is one of the puppy stages where you’ll probably find yourself saying “no” an awful a lot.
 But, remember never to use a harsh voice or physical punishments.
-Your puppy is jus a baby and want to please you; it’s up to you to show them, with love and patience, what is expected of them.
+Your puppy is just a baby and wants to please you; it’s up to you to show them, with love and patience, what is expected of them.

 Start basic obedience classes during this period to prepare your puppy to become a friendly, well behaved adult.